Cultural highlights Uganda

-A Brief History & Overview of Uganda
+A Brief History of Uganda

 Uganda takes its name from the Buganda kingdom, which encompasses a large portion of the south of the country, including the capital Kampala.
 Five traditional Bantu kingdoms have remained, and they have retained some cultural autonomy.
 The five kingdoms are Toro, Buganda, Busoga, Bunyoro, and Rwenzururu.
 There are around 56 distinct tribes that exist in Uganda.

-The People of Uganda: Friendly, Funny, and Reserved
+People of Uganda: Friendly, Funny, Reserved

 Many people who visit Uganda fall in love with the country because of the hospitality they receive.
 To match their kindness and customs, it’s important that you begin every conversation with lots of pleasantries.
 Ask people “how are you?” and other friendly questions before you get to the point.